wlandau/r-multiverse.github.io/moderators.md

 ## Offboarding

-If you no longer wish to serve as a [moderator](governance.md#moderator), please inform an [administrator](governance.md#administrator) and post a new issue of type "Moderator offboarding" at <https://github.com/r-multiverse/>.
+If you no longer wish to serve as a [moderator](governance.md#moderator), please inform an [administrator](governance.md#administrator) by posting a new issue of type "Moderator offboarding" at <https://github.com/r-multiverse/help>.
 The administrator will then remove you from the [R-multiverse GitHub moderator team](https://github.com/orgs/r-multiverse/teams/moderators) and submit a pull request to remove your entry from the [team page on the website](https://github.com/r-multiverse/r-multiverse.github.io/blob/main/team.md).

 # Scope